Chatham Bridge project 'ahead of schedule' despite setbacks

 The Chatham Bridge has been nothing but concrete piers since September, when crews removed steel beams that helped support the four-lane road that carried cars for 79 years.

-Crews continue repairing corroded portions of the piers, which also will be widened to accommodate a wider deck.
+Crews are repairing corroded portions of the piers, which will be widened to accommodate a larger deck.

 Robert Ridgell, assistant engineer for the Virginia Department of Transportation’s Fredericksburg District, said two of the piers had corrosion that required removing the tops.